 If more than half of your lawn is screaming for help, start from scratch.
-Spray the lawn with an herbicide containing glyphosate (be sure to follow all directions on the packaging).
-It kills all vegetation but allows new turf to re-establish quickly.
+Spray your existing grass with a non-selective herbicide ($32, The Home Depot), which will kill all vegetation it touches.
+Make sure to read and follow all directions on the label to avoid damaging nearby non-target plants or harming wildlife.

-Visit your local rental center and get a power rake.
-Don't worry, it's not as bad as it sounds -- many models are as easy to handle as the average lawn mower.
+Next step in repairing your lawn?
+Visit your local rental center and get a power rake (The Home Depot sometimes has a few available to rent in your area!).
+Don't worry, it's not as complicated as it sounds (a lot of models are as easy to handle as the average lawnmower).
 To save yourself frustration, ask the clerk to show you how to adjust the blades.

-You want to leave just the barest layer (about 1/4 inch) of thatch on the ground.
-Then rake off the remaining debris and compost it.
+Power raking will remove excess organic material and aerate the soil to allow your new lawn to take root, so you want to leave just the barest layer (about 1/4 inch) of thatch on the ground.
+Then rake off the remaining debris.
 You'll know you've raked enough when you see equal amounts bare soil and dead grass stems.
 Then spread a thin layer of compost over the soil and rake it in evenly.

-Now it's time to plant.
-If you're using seed, follow the instructions on the package to determine how much seed to use.
-This is important: Not enough, and your lawn will be thin and scraggly.
-To make the seed application uniform, spread half the seed in a north/south direction, then turn around and apply the other half in an east/west direction.
-This will lessen the likelihood that you'll end up with bare spots.
+Now it's time to plant new grass.
+If you're using seed, follow the instructions on the package to determine how much seed you'll need to use.
+Planting the right amount of seeds is important because your lawn could turn out thin and scraggly if you don't use enough.
+To make the seed application uniform, spread half the seed in a north/south direction, then turn around and apply the other half in an east/west direction (you'll be less likely to end up with bare spots).

 If you're installing sprigs or plugs, it's just a matter of digging little holes and plopping the plants in place.
-Cut a small trench for sprigging and using a transplanter tool for plugs.
-You can usually buy this little tool from the same place you purchased the plugs.
+Cut a small trench for sprigging and use a sod plugger ($40, The Home Depot) for plugs.
+You can usually buy this tool from the same place you purchased the plugs.

-When everything is planted, your task is to keep the area moist.
-For the first week or so after planting, be sure the soil does not go dry.
-After the grass is up and growing, it's like the story of the three bears: You don't want the area too dry or too soggy, but just moist.
+Once everything's planted, you'll need to keep your renovated lawn moist.
+For the first week or so after planting, be sure the soil doesn't go dry.
+After the grass is up and growing, keep the area just moist (not soggy or dry).
 This may mean watering a couple of times a day early on (for short, five-minute applications).
 Over time, you can go to a once-a-day watering for 10 or 15 minutes.
-It's important that the moisture be applied evenly so that your seed doesn't wash away, creating bare spots.
+It's also important to water evenly so that your seed doesn't wash away, creating bare spots.

-When the grass shoots are about an inch tall, apply a starter fertilizer to encourage growth.
-The same goes for sprigs and plugs: After you see a couple of new shoots, apply fertilizer.
-But be sure to wait until there's growth -- you can burn roots if you fertilize too early.
+When the grass shoots are about an inch tall, if you want, you can apply a lawn fertilizer ($23, The Home Depot) to encourage growth (you can also skip the fertilizer and try an organic lawn care option like compost).
+The same goes for sprigs and plugs: After you see a couple of new shoots, it's time for fertilizer if you want to use it.
+Just be sure to wait until there's growth, because you can burn roots if you fertilize too early.

-When the grass is about 3 inches tall, give it its first mowing.
-This will discourage weeds and encourage the spread of your grass.
+When the grass is about three inches tall, give it its first mowing.
+This will discourage weeds and encourage the spread of your new grass.
 This simple step makes a huge difference in the success of the project!

 Be sure the mower blade is sharp the first time you mow; a dull blade could rip the seedlings right out of the ground.
-Then mow as normal once the grass is the height you want it.
-For the health of your turf, don't cut off more than a third of the leaf length in any one mowing.
+Then mow as you normally would to keep the grass at the height you want it.
+For the health of your turf, don't cut off more than a third of the leaf length during any one mowing.